By: William C. “Bubba” Head, Criminal Defense Attorney Atlanta & Board-Certified DUI attorney Atlanta GA

 The lesson here is that a person who chooses to drink and drive in another state is subject to being criminally sanctioned by the criminal laws of that state.
 Punishments can include Draconian implied consent law provisions calling for years of no driving privileges, or (in about a dozen states) jail time or state prison time for certain repeat DUI-DWI offenders who refuse to submit to the post-arrest DWI-DUI test.

-Taking into account the lessons learned from the first two answers, this question has already been partially answered.
-Once more, always initially look at state law to determine is a DUI considered a felony.
+This question has already been partially answered, considering the lessons learned from the first two answers.
+Once more, always initially look at state law to determine if a DUI is considered a felony.
 What applies in a California DUI will not be the same as a Georgia DUI, or a Texas DWI, or a DUI offense in Arizona.

-In general terms, these are the 6 ways a DUI is a felony:
+In general terms, these are the six ways a DUI is a felony:

 In most states, when a person is facing an accident-related felony DUI, his or her DUI lawyer may try to have the trial judge instruct jurors of a “lesser included offense,” so that the jury has the option to convict of a simple traffic offense (e.g., following too closely) which creates a misdemeanor sentence and not a felony sentence.

 By way of example, assume that the BAC level of your DUI blood test was low, like a 0.058, the jury could opt to not convict of the DUI vehicular homicide in the first degree, under Georgia laws, and instead convict you of second degree vehicular homicide for a non-serious traffic offense, like following too close.
 This technique is one of many DUI defense strategies your DUI attorney may use to protect you from having a DUI felony.

 Is DUI felony?
 When is a DUI a felony?